In school you were trained in Defensive Learning, that is, you were taught to learn only about things you already knew about.

 Accidentally Reveal Your Secrets

-For one week, one time every day accidentally reveal one of your secrets in the middle of conversation that has nothing to do with your secret.
+For one week, one time every day accidentally reveal one of your secrets in the middle of a conversation that has nothing to do with the conversation itself.

 Create A Nonlinearity Practice Team And Start By Watching And Discussing 5 Films About Creating Nonlinearity Possibility

-Pirates of the Caribbeans I: notice how Jack Sparrow uses nonlinearity to get out of seemingly unsolvable situation
+Pirates of the Caribbeans I: Jack Sparrow getting out of seemingly unsolvable situation

-In addition to the matrix point you earn by watching each movie (see Go Explore), you earn an extra matrix point by watching all five back-to-back.
+In addition to the matrix point you earn by watching each movie (see Possibility Films), you earn an extra matrix point by watching all these movies with the purpose of building your nonlinear territory.

 Invent A Possibility Policy For A World-Wide Problem